GLocalFlex/GLocalFlexClient/README.md

 - python main_threading.py sell

--r = runtime in seconds (e.g. 60 will stop the script after about a minute) -s = sleep time in seconds (can be less than zero or exactly 0) --log = sets logging on.
+-r = runtime in seconds (e.g. 60 will stop the script after about a minute)

+-s = sleep time in seconds (can be less than zero or exactly 0)

+--log = sets logging on.
 If logging is used, "./log" directory is required.

---host = set the host url as parameter
+--host = set the host url as cli argument

 Example:
 - python main_threading.py sell -r 60 -s 0 --log

-Some hardcoded constant parameters can be adjusted at the beginning of main.py.
+Some hardcoded 'constant' parameters can be adjusted at the beginning of main.py.

 You can also use traderbots.sh script.
 The script will start several clients at once.
+Uncomment/comment the relevant lines and modify the parameters.